baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 Furthermore, the central notion that is needed for c) to hold is disjointness.
 One of the contributions of the paper is also formal definitions for disjointness (both declarative and algorithmic).
-Therefore additional properties that we are interested on are:
+Therefore additional properties that we are interested in are:

 d) soundness/completeness of disjointness